DSD-ESDC-EDSC/pass/README.md

 Once you completed the Installation step, which you only need to complete once, to run the actual web app from now on, you must complete the following:

 1. Open Git Bash and change directory (cd) to your `app` folder.
 Alternatively, in your windows explorer (1) go to the app folder and (2) right-click and select 'Git Bash Here', and then Git Bash will open within your app folder
-2. Now with Git Bash opened within your app folder, activate your Anaconda environment: `source activate [environment name, e.g., poi]`
+2. Now with Git Bash opened within your app folder, activate your Anaconda environment: `source activate pass`
 3. Run the following command in Git Bash to start the app: `python app.py`
 4. After running the command, go to your browser, and you can open the app with your provided `APP_HOST:APP_PORT`
 5. To close the app, in Git Bash press the Ctrl + C keys